 (1) Also considered industrial activities in terms of both the Municipal Permit and the Industrial Permit.

-(2) Because of construction activities, the number of parking lots changed during 2022-2023.
+$^{(2) \} Because \ of \ construction \ activities, \ the \ number \ of \ parking \ lots \ changed \ during \ Fiscal \ Year \ 2013-2014.$

 As indicated in Table 6-1, the Authority has 192,000 linear feet of storm drain pipe and 550 inlets under its jurisdiction.
 As a consequence of its function, the storm water conveyance system collects and transports storm water runoff at SAN.
 To prevent transport of certain pollutants in the runoff, BMPs must be implemented properly and adequate inspections and maintenance of the storm drain system performed.
-At SAN, pollutants with the potential to enter the storm drain system include sediment, trash and debris, oil and grease, hydrocarbons/fuels, hydraulic fluids, solvents, soap/cleaning fluids, lavatory chemicals and waste, paints, used batteries and battery acid, antifreeze, hazardous wastes (mostly oils), metals, deicing chemicals, herbicides and pesticides, adhesives, rust preventers, aqueous film-forming foam (AFFF) for firefighting, and sealants.
+At SAN, pollutants with the potential to enter the storm drain system include sediment, trash and debris, oil and grease, hydrocarbons/fuels, hydraulic fluids, solvents, soap/cleaning fluids, lavatory chemicals and waste, paints, used batteries and battery acid, antifreeze, hazardous wastes (mostly oils), metals, deicing chemicals, herbicides and pesticides, adhesives, rust preventers, aircraft firefighting foam (AFFF), and sealants.
 Structural treatment controls that are not properly maintained can also be sources of sediment, oil and grease, trash and debris, and other associated pollutants such as metals.